hardwario/docs/tower/firmware-sdk/how-to/i2c-bus.md

 :::info

-For example, you can read 8 bits of data from memory address `0x01` over `I2C_0` from a device with address `0x48` and save the data to the `reg_configuration` variable
+For example, you can read 8 bits of data from memory address `0x01` over `I2C_0` from a device with address `0x48` and save the data to the `reg_configuration` variable.

 :::